lun-4/jose/doc/jcoin.md

 Stealing System works by using `j!steal`, where you can steal an arbritary amount of JC from someone's wallet.
-That comes with a cost though: You have a chance of getting caught and when you're arrested, you receive an 8 hours cooldown, as well as paying the bank half of the JC you tried to steal.
+That comes with a cost though: You have a chance of getting caught and when you're arrested, you receive an 8 hours cooldown, as well as paying the bank half of the JC you tried to steal(the fine).
-If you don't have enough to pay the fine, your wallet goes down to 0 JC, and the amount you had gets converted to hours.
+If you don't have enough money to pay the fine, your wallet goes down to 0 JC, and the amount you had gets converted to hours.

 If you succeed, the victim has a grace period of 3 hours where no one can steal from the victim again.
 Admins get a grace period of 6 hours, however.

+You have 3 stealing points by default.
+When you use `j!steal` you pay 1 stealing point.
+Once you reach 0, you need to use `j!steal` again.
+José will notice you don't have any more points and he'll apply an 8 hour cooldown, when that cooldown ends, you'll get your stealing points back

+ * You need to have more than 0.01JC to use the steal command
+ * You can only steal from people who have used the steal command
+   * HOWEVER, if you are a server owner and nobody has used the steal command successfully, you can steal from anyone(that doesn't mean it will be successful)

  * If you try to steal from someone who is in :angel: grace period :angel:, they get notified
  * The victim gets notified when someone steals from them
  * You don't have a cooldown when you aren't arrested
  * You are arrested if you try to steal from José, or steal a higher amount than the victim's wallet
- * If you use `j!steal` 3 times in a row and succeed in all 3 of them, you'll then have to use `j!steal` again and wait 8 hours to get 3 more uses.

 When you get arrested, you pay half the amount you want to steal to José, and your chances of getting more JoséCoins per message halves.